doshprompt/ng-scaffolding/README.md

             - `controllers` -
             - `views` -
         - `features` - these are any additional features offered by the app, each of which belongs to and is bundled along with it's own module.
-        - `less` - custom LESS pre-processor files.
-        - `shared` - common modules leveraged by the entire app.
+        - `shared` - modules leveraged by the entire app.
             - `directives` - all directives (they apply app-wide).
+            - `less` - common LESS pre-processor files.
             - `models` - objects created by the `$resource` factory.
             - `services` - contains any stateful services that must persist data across the app.
 - `build` - customizable build settings, including test runners.